Sergei Parajanov: Break from Socialist Realism

+Imprisonment, career hiatus, and other artistic ambitions

+Since the early 1960s, Parajanov increasingly became the subject of attention by the KGB, for a variety of political activities related to his affinity towards Ukrainian nationalism.
+He was an active protester following the 1965–1966 Ukrainian purge.
+In 1969 a report by the Committee for State Security to the Central Committee of the Ukrainian Communist party indicated their belief that Parajanov is a negative influence on his younger colleagues, as well as a key purveyor of ideologically harmful opinion.
+He was also deemed as someone with a desire to defect if he were to travel abroad.

-By December 1973, the Soviet authorities had grown increasingly suspicious of Parajanov's perceived subversive proclivities, particularly his bisexuality, and sentenced him to five years in a hard labor camp for "a rape of a Communist Party member, and the propagation of pornography."
-Three days before Parajanov was sentenced, Andrei Tarkovsky wrote a letter to the Central Committee of the Communist Party of Ukraine, asserting that "In the last ten years Sergei Paradjanov has made only two films: Shadows of Our Forgotten Ancestors and The Colour of Pomegranates.
+In December 1973, he was arrested in Kyiv, and was accused of homosexuality, sodomy, and propagation of pornography.
+He was sentenced to five years in a hard labour camp.
+Three days before Parajanov was due to be sentenced, his friend Andrei Tarkovsky wrote a letter to the Central Committee of the Communist Party of Ukraine, asserting that "In the last ten years Sergei Parajanov has made only two films: Shadows of Our Forgotten Ancestors and The Colour of Pomegranates.
 They have influenced cinema first in Ukraine, second in this country as a whole, and third in the world at large.
-Artistically, there are few people in the entire world who could replace Paradjanov.
+Artistically, there are few people in the entire world who could replace Parajanov.
 He is guilty – guilty of his solitude.
 We are guilty of not thinking of him daily and of failing to discover the significance of a master."
 An eclectic group of artists, actors, filmmakers and activists protested on behalf of Parajanov, calling for his immediate release.
-Among them were Robert De Niro, Francis Ford Coppola, Martin Scorsese, Leonid Gaidai, Eldar Ryazanov, Yves Saint Laurent, Marcello Mastroianni, Françoise Sagan, Jean-Luc Godard, François Truffaut, Luis Buñuel, Federico Fellini, Michelangelo Antonioni, Andrei Tarkovsky and Mikhail Vartanov.
+Among them were Robert De Niro, Francis Ford Coppola, Martin Scorsese, Leonid Gaidai, Eldar Ryazanov, Yves Saint Laurent, Marcello Mastroianni, Françoise Sagan, Heinrich Böll, Louis Aragon, Jean-Luc Godard, François Truffaut, Luis Buñuel, Federico Fellini, Ingmar Bergman, Pier Paolo Pasolini, Roberto Rossellini, Luchino Visconti, Michelangelo Antonioni, Mikhail Vartanov, and Andrei Tarkovsky.